Nordix/xcluster/ovl/kubernetes/README.md

 # Xcluster ovl - Kubernetes

-- A [Kubernetes](https://kubernetes.io/) cluster with built-in CNI-plugin.
+A [Kubernetes](https://kubernetes.io/) cluster with bridge CNI-plugin.

 This overlay provides a platform with fast turn-around times and very flexible network setup.
 The main purpose is development and trouble